jamie-chiu/old-blog/_posts/2022-01-12-half-empty-full-glass.md

-# A Reference-Dependent Computational Model of Evaluation in Psychopathology (Rigoli, Martinelli '&' Pezzulo, 2021)
+# How we evaluate outcomes depends on the context!

+Today, I participated in a Drop-Everything-And-Read day.
+It felt great to not have any excuses (_oh, I'll just write this email first; let me just get that sorted quickly_) and to actually get stuck into my reading list!
+I have been meaning to read the following paper for quite some now -- mainly because it had a very catchy title but also I was interested to find examples of how others are developing formal models for psychopathology.
+(Unfortunately, as you will see below in my personal thoughts, it was a slightly disappointing read).

+---

 **Title:** The half-empty/full glass in mental health: A reference-dependent computational model of evaluation in psychopathology
 **Authors:** Francesco Rigoli, Cristina Martinelli, Giovanni Pezzulo
 **Year:** 2021
 [Link to paper](https://journals.sagepub.com/doi/10.1177/2167702621998344)

-### What prompted me to read this paper:
-*(setting the context; what questions am I thinking, what answers am I looking for?)*
-- I was interested in finding examples of formal descriptions of models.
-- And honestly, it was just a very catchy title.

 ### Summary of what the paper says and does:
 *(In my own words: Problem, approach, methods, conclusions as stated by the authors)*